The Master Regulator of Cellular Metabolism

 This might explain why NAD+ clinics in the US have found success treating addictions and other brain imbalances with IV NAD+ and why NR and NMN have not been used in similar fashion.
 NR and NMN have however been shown to restore NAD+ levels in the peripheral tissues.

-Contact Us In order to obtain more information or alternatively to arrange a consultation you can contact us.
+Contact Us In order to obtain more information or alternatively to arrange testing via a consultation you can contact us.
 You can also click here to find an integrative doctor open to prescribing these treatments.